 Accounts and financial records survive from the late fourteenth century and are not as complete as the administrative ones.
 The most extensive part of the collection consists of the leases of Chapter property from the 17th century.
 The Cathedral registers of baptisms, marriages and burials date from 1660.
 There is an extensive collection of plans and photographs.
 Our medieval records were translated and transcribed by the Historic Manuscripts Commission and are fully searchable online: https://www.british-history.ac.uk/wells-mss/vol1 and https://www.british-history.ac.uk/wells-mss/vol2

-The Archives also comprise the records of the College of Vicars Choral, 1348-1933, beginning with its foundation charter of 1348, and the records of Wells Old Almshouses, founded in the early 15th century, but with title deeds to its property from the thirteenth century.
+Our Archives also hold the records of the College of Vicars Choral, 1348-1933, beginning with its foundation charter of 1348; and the records of Wells Old Almshouses, founded in the early 15th century, but with title deeds to its property from the thirteenth century.

-The records are open to the public, but an appointment should be made in advance with the Archivist; please contact by email at email@example.com or by telephone on 01749 674483.
+Our records are open to the public, but an appointment should be made in advance with the Archivist.
+Please contact her by email at email@example.com or by telephone on 01749 674483.